antipole2/PointUtility/README.md

 In OpenCPN, duplicating a route to modify for some purpose is tedious - involving exporting the route, editing out the GUID and then importing it.

 Point Utility adds a _Duplicate route_ route context menu that does just that.
 The original route is hidden and _copy_ is appened to the duplicate name.
+This is very useful if you have a stock route and you want to start a new route based on your stock route but do not want to modify the stock route.

 ## Installing the script

-This script needs JavaScript plugin v4.0.1 or later.
+This script needs JavaScript plugin v4.0.0 or later.

 1. Copy this URL to your clipboard (copy link - do not follow it) `https://raw.githubusercontent.com/antipole2/PointUtility/main/pointUtility.js`
 2. In a JavaScript console choose `Load` and then `URL on clipboard`.
 The script should be loaded into the script pane.